SophieDufrane/celebrateit-platform/README.md

 #### Entity Relationship Diagram (ERD)

 The ERD provides a high-level overview of the database structure, including the relationships between key models such as users, profiles, recognitions, nominations, tags, comments, and likes.
-It was designed early in the planning phase to ensure consistent field usage and API compatibility.
+It was designed early in the planning phase to ensure consistent field usage and API compatibility, though it evolved slightly during development to reflect emerging needs and refinements.

 ![ERD](documentation/other/erd_celebrateit.png)